bry/bry/README.md

 | <a href="https://sportsara.com"><img src="https://media.sportsara.com/site/sportsara-sporty-star-128x128.webp" title="SportsaraStar" alt="SportsaraStar" width="55" height="55"/></a>

 🏸 [Los Angeles Badminton Meetup Organizer](https://meetup.com/labadminton) for fun, health, exercise and improving badminton skillset fundamentals

-📝 Conatus: To expand your power to act by turning uncertainty into measurable progress and to build systems and communities that help other people do the same

-💪 Modus Operandi: Keep building a stronger, more joyful life, and seek people with whom I can grow, thrive, and have fun along the way.
-Create systems that cause more positive human relationships to form and persist.

 ### 🌱 Building